KozlovKV/game-life/docs/_docs.md

 - 2 cells below are used for saving surrounding bytes:
   - `0x50` - Y coord. of top left current cell
   - `0x51` - top left current cell byte index in Y row
+  - `0x52` - flag that tells us have we at least one non-zero byte in environment
 - `0x70`-`0xef` - these 128 bytes contains all matrix rows from 0 to 31 where in little-endian format
   - *thus cell `0x70` contains matrix points `0-7` of first row*